 Our hope is that the industry recruits experts in HR management who are provided with the right structures, support and funding.
-They should be made fully accountable for improvements in the indicators reported here.
-This will result in racing having expert knowledge whilst removing racing politics from the decision-making process.
+They should be made fully accountable for improvements in the indicators reported upon here.

 The 2021 survey illustrates that despite significant investment, there has been a lack of any meaningful progress since 2016.
-By 2023 we hope to have seen a change in the approach, resulting in improved survey results, which are indicative of a more sustainable people journey within the industry.
+By 2023 we hope to have seen a change in the approach, resulting in improved survey results, which will be indicative of a more sustainable people journey within the industry.